-During this project, pressure vessels are being pressure cycled with gaseous hydrogen; the pressure vessels are identical to those in service for fuel cell forklift applications with gaseous hydrogen, with the exception that defects are engineered in some pressure vessels.
+During this project, pressure vessels were pressure cycled with gaseous hydrogen; the pressure vessels were identical to those in service for fuel cell forklift applications with gaseous hydrogen, with the exception that defects were engineered in some pressure vessels.
 The engineered defects were designed to simulate manufacturing flaws in the pressure vessels.
-Engineering analysis methods are being employed to compare the engineering analysis predictions with experimental results from the performance evaluation of full-scale pressure vessels.
-These efforts have required collaborations with fuel cell system integrators and pressure vessel manufacturers to obtain as-manufactured pressure vessels and produce pressure vessels with engineered defects for cycle testing, as well as develop a testing plan that reflects relevant engineering conditions, including pressure vessel designs, manufacturing flaws, and pressurization schedules.
-Additionally, direct participation in standards development activities has been a cornerstone of this effort, in particular with the technical advisory group for CSA's HPIT1 and the subgroup drafting the language for the pressure vessel appendix in SAE J2579.
+Engineering analysis methods were used employed to compare the engineering analysis predictions with experimental results from the performance evaluation of full-scale pressure vessels.
+These efforts have required collaborations with fuel cell system integrators and pressure vessel manufacturers to obtain as-manufactured pressure vessels and produce pressure vessels with engineered defects for cycle testing, as well as development of a testing plan that reflects relevant engineering conditions, including pressure vessel designs, manufacturing flaws, and pressurization schedules.
+Additionally, direct participation in standards development activities has been a cornerstone of this effort, in particular with the technical advisory group for CSA's Hydrogen-Powered Industrial Trucks (HPIT1) and the subgroup drafting the language for the pressure vessel appendix in SAE J2579.